emryscass/cookbook/README.md

-# small-projects
-This repository will contain main small projects written in Python
+This branch will include many small projects